rameshgummada/demoserver/README.md

 #Part2 deployment_ramesh.yml file is minikube  ( service.yml file here only)
 #Part3 prometheus.yml

+Notes: Dockerfile is expecting inputdata but in assignment mentioned inputFile. copied inputFile to inputdata.  we can add same step in gencsv.sh file also.
+I updated on gencsv1.sh

 #Minikube execute
 minikube delete
 docker system prune -a